Bridget-Mburu/Phase1-Wk1-Code-Challenge/README.md

 # Phase1-Wk1-Code-Challenge

- ## Introduction
+ ## Description
- In this document I used javascript to write down solutions of some challenges given.
-First I creadted a repository in Git Hub with 4 folders which contains the different solutions.
+ In this document javascript is used to write down solutions of the challenges given.

+## Installation
+To set up the programs to run, step by step follow the steps below;

+ ## Prerequisites
+ - JavaScript node
+ - Git(for cloning the repository)

+ ## Steps
+ First clone the repository

+  git clone //git@github.com:Bridget-Mburu/Phase1-Wk1-Code-Challenge.git
+  cd Phase1-Wk1-Code-Challenge

 ## Instructions
 *Code Challenge 1 - Write a function that prompts the user to input student marks.
 The input should be between 0 and 100.
 The output should correspond the correct grade.